miratcan/kaydet/README.md

 ## Trustless

-"logme" uses txt files to store your entries, guaranteeing your diary remains private and secure on your own hard disk.
+"kaydet" uses txt files to store your entries, guaranteeing your diary remains private and secure on your own hard disk.
 You don't have to trust me, or any company.